top of page

 I call this pipeline friction.
 The problem is not “not enough volunteers,” it is “not enough clarity.”
 Before the next wave, make sure roles, training and follow-up are ready.
 Then run a monthly “what made this harder than it needed to be?” check-in with staff and volunteers and fix one thing visibly.
 That protects the relationships that make volunteering work, instead of only chasing numbers.

-Change does not start with a workshop.
-It starts with one honest conversation that rebuilds trust.
+Change does not start with a workshop; It starts with one honest conversation

 bottom of page